courtois-neuromod/cneuromod-things/retinotopy/prf/code/README.md

 ------------

 ## Step 3.
-AnalyzePRF toolbox
+Estimage population receptive fields with AnalyzePRF toolbox

-Process chunks of data with the [analyzepRF](https://github.com/cvnlab/analyzePRF) retinotopy toolbox (in matlab).
+Process chunks of data with the [analyzePRF](https://github.com/cvnlab/analyzePRF) retinotopy toolbox (in matlab).
 Note that the code requires the MATLAB Optimization Toolbox and Matlab Parallel Computing Toolbox (``parfor``) to run.

+For the script to run, the [analyzePRF repository](https://github.com/cvnlab/analyzePRF) needs to be installed as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) under ``cneuromod-things/retinotopy/prf/code`` (commit ``a3ac908``).

 See [here](http://kendrickkay.net/analyzePRF/) for documentation and examples. \
 Note: the script processes a single participant at a time, VERY slowly.

+E.g., to process sub-01's chunks 0 to 10 (inclusively)
 ```bash
 SUB_NUM="01" # 01, 02, 03, 05
 STARTCHUNK="0"